We hope that

 The conference opened with an overview by Professor Howard Lupovitch, Wayne State University, in which he explained that the Polish statesman Jozef Pidsulski, First marshal of Poland and de facto leader of the 1918 Second Republic, wanted the country to be inclusive - a 'home of nations.'
 His principal opponents in the National Democratic party wanted Poland to be an exclusively Catholic enclave.
 (As a matter of interest Marshal Pidsulski's daughter Jadwiga was a pilot during World War II for the British Air Transport Auxiliary and helped me with my research for my book 'Spitfire Girls.' ) It is notable that the concept of a '100% Catholic' Poland has come full circle in 2019 with the rise of the far-Right..

 One theme that resonated with me was explored by Victor Karady, Central European University, Budapest: with the rise of pre-World War II fascism many Jews were told ‘You are not Hungarian.’
 I was given the microphone and pointed out that as recently as the 1970s girls who had migrated from Catholic schools to my high school in Philadelphia, and whose parents had emigrated to the USA from Poland, Hungary, Ukraine and (the then) Czechoslovakia had berated the Jewish girls about ‘who is a real American.’
 They insisted Jewish Americans were not American, but Jews.
 I am not sure Dr Karady grasped the import of what I was saying -- he was somewhat dismissive and I could detect even a touch of annoyance in his voice - but I am glad to have been given the opportunity to illustrate the perpetuation of anti-Semitic tropes in the contemporary world.
-Needless to say anti-Semitism is a rising problem in Europe, the UK and the USA now in 2019.
+Needless to say anti-Semitism is a rising problem in Europe, the UK and my native USA now in 2019.

 Another aspect of the morning sessions was the youth of some of the speakers.
 As I was sitting near some elderly survivors I could literally see and feel their tension.
 This came to a head with the talk by Tim Cole, University of Bristol, ’Warsaw and Budapest - the scale of comparison. ’ At the height of fascist and Nazi terror there were 2,639 ghettoes across Europe incarcerating the Jewish population pre-deportation to death or slave labour camps.
 I could feel an explosion about to erupt when a survivor took Dr Cole to task.
 I had already been thinking ; ‘Oh, Lord, these are the remnants of Jewish life who were actually THERE - I suspect his well-meaning but clinical report will be disturbing to them.’